Here are a few from our free guide called Digital Nomad Escape Plan: From Cubicle to Chiang Mai, Thailand.

 A two-wallet system allows me to take out larger amounts at the bank machine so I can make less frequent withdrawals and pay less fees but without losing everything if I get robbed or my wallet goes missing.

-Payoneer is your lowest-cost international banking option, and Transferwise is your lowest-cost money transfer option.
-I suggest you create an account with both of these services before you board a plan for Thailand.
+Transferwise is your lowest-cost, least hassle top international bank option, and they’re great for wire transfers, too.
+I suggest you create an account with Transferwise before you board a plan for Thailand.

 And then beyond that, you can get a local Thai bank account —withdrawals are free.